 We are focusing on improving the lighting of the 5K trail, and refreshing the chalet.
 Snowflake will continue to provide a training-home for Duluth East High School, Duluth Biathlon Club, and KidSki.
 We will provide excellent groomed ski-trails for all to enjoy.

-Look for membership information in a few weeks and THINK SNOW!
+Look for membership information on our SEASON PASS PAGE and THINK SNOW!